About Public Health Sciences

 DPHS continues its original mandate to provide support for students and investigators throughout the School of Medicine and across University Grounds as they come together to learn about and develop: (1) improved ways to evaluate the efficacy of new and existing medical care and population health improvement practices, (2) the efficient and fair delivery of health services and (3) community interventions in public health practice and in health care policy.

 - Biostatistics: research and consulting on the application of statistical analyses to biomedical research data.
-Biostatistics and Epidemiology provides statistical support for many research projects at the University of Virginia.
+Biostatistics and Epidemiology provides statistical support for many research projects at UVa.

 - Patient Outcomes, Policy & Epidemiologic Research: teaching, research and community interventions in public health practice and health care policy.